History of the Dasam Granth: Sri Gur Sobha, Poet Senapati

 This historical book was completed by Senapati, The court poet of Guru Gobind Singh, after his demise in 1711.
 The source does not mention about Dasam Granth as Granth was compiled later to this source by Mani Singh.
 Though, this source mentioned the content of Bachitar Natak and Kalki Avtar.

 The main topic is stated with the Akal Purkh's declaration of the purpose for which Guru Gobind Singh was deputed to take birth in this world.
 This is reminiscent of ‘Akal Purkh’s Bach’ of Bachittar Natak.
 The book ends with the poet's wishful thinking that the Master will come again to Anandgarh to redeem the world by defeating the evil forces and protecting and caring for the holy persons.
 This is on similar lines as Nihkalank Kalki Avtar described in Dasam Granth which indicates the presence of Bachitar Natak during that period.
 This book is written not only in the style and language of the Sri Dasam Granth but some verses are similar to the verses found in Sri Bachitra Natak, most notably the battles of Guru Gobind Singh.

 Letter to Mata Sundri, Bhai Mani Singh

 The letter is claimed to have been written by Bhai Mani Singh to Mata Sundari in 1716, after 8 years of demise of Guru Gobind Singh.
 This manuscript provides evidence of existence of 303 Charitars, Shastar Nam Mala and Krishna Avtar compositions.
 Among critics Gyani Harnam Singh Balabh believes that only 303 Charitars were written by Guru Gobind Singh among 404 Charitars in Charitropakhyan.
-The authenticity of this letter is questionable and has been proved forged by many scholars.
+The authenticity of this letter is questionable and has been suggested as being forged by many scholars.